Thomas Fogal

 Richtmyer-meshkov simulation output rendered with Tuvok Thomas Fogal, Jens Krüger Tuvok, an Architecture for Large Scale Volume Rendering Tuvok paper Tuvok BibTeX VMV 2010

 Scalability of our volume rendering system.
-Thomas Fogal, Hank Childs, Siddharth Shankar, Jens Krüger, R. D. Bergeron, P. Hatcher Large Data Visualization on Distributed Memory Multi-GPU Clusters multi-GPU paper multi-GPU BibTeX multi-GPU presentation PPT HPG 2010
+Thomas Fogal, Hank Childs, Siddharth Shankar, Jens Krüger, R. D. Bergeron, P. Hatcher Large Data Visualization on Distributed Memory Multi-GPU Clusters multi-GPU paper multi-GPU BibTeX multi-GPU presentation HPG 2010

 2009